Harvard-CS145/cs145-21-project1/README.md

 **Hint 2:** How do you compute the port number for each host without listing them all in an array?

-**Hint 3:** In Mininet, switches do not support packets coming into and coming out from the same port.
-Your forwarding rules should avoid this kind of behavior since it will cause failure in `pingall`.
+**Hint 3:** In Mininet, switches do not support the same packets coming into and then immediately coming out from the same port.
+For example, you cannot let a packet goes from h1 to t1, and set rules on t1 to let the packet route back to h1 immediately.
+Your forwarding rules should avoid this kind of behavior since it will cause failures in `pingall`.

-**Hint 4:** For debugging, you may start by testing ping between a pair of hosts before trying out pingall
+**Hint 4:** For debugging, you may start by testing ping between a pair of hosts before trying out `pingall`.

 **Food for thought:** Do you really need one rule for each host?